 - Mental anguish

 - Wrongful death

 In cases of severe injuries and wrongful death, parents, spouses, and children who survive the victim have the right to file a claim.
-But there are complicated legal issues involved in dram shop cases, and you need an experienced attorney to file and win a successful claim.
+But there are complicated legal issues involved in dram shop cases, and you need an experienced Dallas car accident lawyer to file and win a successful claim.